-Wills – Although we may advise you on the likely inheritance tax consequences of the provisions of your will, on the basis of the information you give us and the current law, we will not advise you on the most tax-efficient method of drafting your will or lifetime tax-planning as part of our standard will service.
-We will provide such advice for an additional fee at your request.
+Wills – Although I may advise you on the likely inheritance tax consequences of the provisions of your will, on the basis of the information you give us and the current law, we will not advise you on the most tax-efficient method of drafting your will or lifetime tax-planning as part of our standard will service.
+I will provide such advice for an additional fee at your request.

 Your will is only valid once you have performed all of the formal signing procedures required by law.
-Unless you attend the office for members of our staff to witness the will, we cannot take responsibility for ensuring the procedures have been performed correctly.

 Budgets/estimates – Even if a fixed fee or a fixed limit on fees and expenses is agreed, our fees and expenses shall not be limited to any budget or estimate but we will use our reasonable efforts to keep within any budget or estimate.
-We will always let explain to you if more work is needed which may result in increasing our fee.
+We will always explain to you if more work is needed, which may result in increasing our fee.

-Invoicing – We may render interim invoices on a monthly or other periodic basis.
-We may render an invoice for expenses only and a later invoice for our fee for the work in question.
+Invoicing – I may render interim invoices on a monthly or other periodic basis.
+I may render an invoice for expenses only and a later invoice for our fee for the work in question.
 If we have agreed a fixed fee for certain work we may, unless otherwise agreed in writing, render periodic interim invoices or “on account” bills as work progresses on account of the agreed fee and in respect of expenses to date.
 A final invoice will be delivered at the end of the work covered by the fixed fee agreement.

-Payment terms – Our invoices are due to be paid promptly on delivery.
+Payment terms – My invoices are due to be paid promptly on delivery.
 If an invoice is not paid within one month of delivery we may charge interest at 4% above Barclays Bank base rate applying from time to time.
 Payments can be made by cheque payable or by bank transfer.

-Monies on account – We may require payment of a non-refundable deposit on account of future fees and expenses within 14 days of request or immediately in case of urgent matters.
+Monies on account – I may require payment of a non-refundable deposit on account of future fees and expenses within 14 days of request or immediately in case of urgent matters.
 Monies paid on account will be credited to you in our general client account.
 We will convert currency receipts into sterling, unless agreed otherwise.

 Interest – In respect of monies held for you in our general client account, we will credit you periodically with a sum in lieu of interest calculated at the appropriate rates less a reasonable administration charge.